Skip to content

 • Follow the instructions here.
 Note that you should have Windows 10 Professional installed for this to work.
 We are not sure Docker Desktop works at all with Windows 10 Home, but we have not tried in a while.
 If you know what you are doing, you could try to configure Docker toolbox, but we have had many issues with it, and do not recommend it unless absolutely necessary.

-• If you are unable to install Docker Desktop on your Windows PC (e.g. no admin rights or pohibited by the IT department of your institution) but you have the ability to use the Windows Hyper-V-Manager (possible w/o admin rights) or another virtualization tool, such as VirtualBox, you could set up a Linux virtual machine (VM) to use ODK.
+• If you are unable to install Docker Desktop on your Windows PC (e.g. no admin rights or prohibited by the IT department of your institution) but you have the ability to use the Windows Hyper-V-Manager (possible w/o admin rights) or another virtualization tool, such as VirtualBox, you could set up a Linux virtual machine (VM) to use ODK.
 We recommend using Lubuntu, as it won't need much computing resources.
 Although you cannot install Docker Desktop in such a VM, you can install the Docker Engine, which suffices to proceed with the next step.

 • Once installed, you should be able to open your command line and download the ODK.